-Have you ever spent several months trying to lose 10 lbs with diet and exercise, only to gain it all back in one turkey and pumpkin pie-filled holiday weekend?
-Maybe you spent 20 years raising kids, who leave the nest to go to college/join the workforce, only to move back in with you a couple of years later and ruining your early retirement?
+Have you ever spent several months losing those last 10 lbs with diet and exercise, only to gain it all back in one turkey and pumpkin pie-filled holiday weekend?
+Or, maybe you spent 20 years raising kids and sending them off to go to college, only to have them move back in a couple of years later and ruin your early retirement.
 Perhaps you've uninstalled Microsoft Teams a hundred times, and every time you log back into your computer, there it is, like a stubborn piece of malware.

-Microsoft Teams is a collaboration application designed to help groups and companies stay organized by having one place to share files, chat, and schedule and host meetings.
-It's pretty similar to Slack in a lot of ways with channels and direct messages.
-With the pandemic changing the way many companies do business and forcing many employees to work remotely, Microsoft Teams has become an essential part of many organizations.
+Microsoft Teams is a collaborative application designed to help groups and companies stay organized by having one place to share files, chat, and schedule and host meetings.
+It's similar to Slack in a lot of ways, with channels and direct messages.
+With the pandemic changing the way many companies do business and forcing many employees to work remotely, Microsoft Teams has become an essential part of how many organizations share information.

-Microsoft Teams has been one of Microsofts more successful application launches in recent years.
-The pandemic has skyrocketed the adoption rate of Teams which now has over 145 million daily active users.
+Microsoft Teams has been one of Microsoft's more successful application launches in recent years.
+The pandemic has skyrocketed the adoption rate of Teams, which now has over 145 million daily active users.
 This may be one reason why Microsoft wants to ensure every computer has a copy of Microsoft Teams.
-It may be considered shady at best, but making it difficult to remove Teams is in Microsofts best interest.
+While the tactic is shady at best, making it difficult to remove Teams is in Microsoft’s best interest.
 The longer the application stays on your computer, the more likely you are to use it.

-So what is it that's causing Teams to re-install after you've already removed it?
+So, what’s causing Teams to reinstall after you've already removed it?
 The answer is actually quite simple.
-Unlike most applications which list just one application in the control panel or settings menu, Microsoft Teams actually has two.
+Unlike most applications, which list just one application in the control panel or settings menu, Microsoft Teams actually has two.

-It's an easy mistake to make.
+It's an easy oversight to make.
 You go into the control panel or settings, you see Microsoft Teams, and you remove it thinking that's all there is to it.
-The problem is that the Teams Machine-Wide Installer is left untouched, and it's going to make sure to re-install Teams for you because you must have just accidentally uninstalled teams, right?
+The problem is that the Teams Machine-Wide Installer is left untouched, and it's going to reinstall Teams for you because you must have just accidentally uninstalled teams, right?
 What makes it worse is that they called it "Teams" Machine-Wide Installer instead of "Microsoft Teams" Machine-Wide Installer, ensuring it wouldn't be grouped next to the Microsoft Teams app.
 At least if it were next to the Microsoft Teams app, users would likely see it and know to uninstall it.

-Now that we know the culprit behind these ninja re-installs let's go over a few ways to remove Microsoft Teams for good.
-Be aware that these processes may be slightly different depending on your version of Windows.
+Now that we know the culprit behind these ninja reinstalls, let's go over a few ways to remove Microsoft Teams for good.
+Be aware that these processes may be slightly different, depending on which version of Windows you’re running.

-The first way to remove Microsoft Teams for good is by using the control panel to uninstall both the Microsoft Teams app and the Teams Machine-Wide Installer app.
+The first way to remove Microsoft Teams for good is to use the control panel to uninstall both the Microsoft Teams app and the Teams Machine-Wide Installer app.